A summary of what the Housing & Welfare advice service did in 2017-2018

-We now have nearly 7,000 clients on our database, having added 508 new clients in the last year – 41% of all clients seen.
-We saw 1,249 clients in total last year and the number of the visits from those clients numbered 2,371.
+We now have approximately 7,500 clients on our database, having added 470 new clients in the last year.
+We saw 1,249 clients in total last year.

 Who came to see us?

 Predominately our clients were male – in fact, they comprised 85% of all clients seen and this is a similar picture to previous years.
 In terms of age, we are seeing more people in the older age groups with nearly 45% being in the 46+ age group.